A Answers (7)

 Combining a healthy, well balanced diet along with engaging in a consistent and challenging exercise routine will help you achieve optimal fat loss results.Helpful?
 42 people found this helpful.

 National Academy of Sports Medicine answeredUnfortunately, it is impossible to spot reduce.
 This means we cannot specifically reduce the fat around any particular region of the body.
 To lose fat, more calories must be burned than consumed.
 If the body is in a caloric deficit, the body will lose fat in a manner which is predetermined by genetics.
 Individuals will typically lose weight in the same pattern as they gain the weight.
 There is no way to control this pattern.
 Performing crunches and other types of abdominal activities will minimally increase caloric burn.
 One of the best methods to decrease overall fat is by performing cardio activity and engaging in proper nutrition.Helpful?
 52 people found this helpful.

-Robert S Kaufmann, Internal Medicine, answeredIt is impossible to spot reduce.
+Robert S Kaufmann, MD, Internal Medicine, answeredIt is impossible to spot reduce.
 The only way to lose weight around your stomach is to decrease your calories and increase your exercise.
 You will lose weight in your stomach if you burn more calories than you take in.
 You could do thousands of sit ups but you still have to change diet and decrease calories.
 Adipose in the abdominal area is the most dangerous for future health problems.Helpful?
 86 people found this helpful.

 Paula Greer, Midwifery Nursing, answered

 Speaking as a healthcare professional that was too busy taking care of everyone else and not taking care of myself and as someone who had a belly measurement of 45 inches...and who now has a belly measurement of 24.5 inches, let me tell you what worked for me: